hamishcomau/hamishcomau/software.md

 ---
 layout: page
 title: Software
 summary: This is an evolving list of some important tools and services we utilise regularly to create stunning website designs.
-It will be updated regularly as we find better applications or add new applications to our web design workflow.
+It will be updated regularly as we find better services or add new applications to our web design and development workflow.
 permalink: /software/
 ---